Best Universities in Japan for International Students 2025

 Data confirmed April 2025.

-Greater Tokyo hosts more than 160 universities, yet only a handful combine world‑class research, fully fledged English degrees and extensive student services.
-Waseda and Keio are the only private Japanese institutions inside the global top 200, while Sophia and ICU lead national tables for teaching quality and student satisfaction.
+Japan has more than 160 universities in the Greater Tokyo area alone, yet only a handful combine global research standards with fully developed English-medium degree programs and strong student support.
+Waseda and Keio are the only private Japanese universities ranked in the global top 200, while Sophia and ICU are recognized for their teaching quality and student satisfaction.
+This makes them the top choices for international students seeking both academic excellence and a supportive environment.

 1. Sophia University – Tokyo’s Global Humanities Hub